 The reason is because the S4 uses the 28nm manufacturing process.
 Qualcomm designed the chip but it’s actually TSMC that makes it.

 So, if the process has indeed been shut down until the end of March, we could be looking at a release date beyond April, the expected launch date for both devices here in the United States.

-If the devices are somehow are pushed beyond April, they would likely be caught in the build-up to the launch of the Samsung Galaxy S III which Samsung will be announcing during the first half of this year.
+Read: Samsung Galaxy S III which Samsung will be announcing during the first half of this year.

 The Galaxy S III is rumored to be an absolute beast of a smartphone and HTC’s One X, even with its fantastic specs and software, would be overshadowed almost immediately.